frconor-ebook/meditations/_posts/2025-04-18-the-anniversary-of-the-first-holy-communion-of-st-josemaria.md

 We can try and be very alert and very awake, noticing all sorts of little things.
 Somebody who loves will notice the things that could be better; they\'re not quite right.
 They\'re not oblivious to these things because they live in the details.

-Pope Benedict in *Sacramentum Caritatis* said, "In the sacrament of the altar, the Lord meets us, men and women created in God\'s image and likeness (cf. Gen. 1:27), and becomes our companion along the way."
+Pope Benedict in *Sacramentum Caritatis* said, "In the sacrament of the altar, the Lord meets us, men and women created in God\'s image and likeness (*cf*.
+Gen. 1:27), and becomes our companion along the way."

 "I will be with you always, even until the end of the age" (Matt.
 28:20).

 Lord, help me to be very focused on you, to greet you when I come in and out of the center, and to let my heart run to you in the tabernacle to connect with you, so that all these things are not just mechanical or automatic, that they mean something in my life.
 I make a real act of faith and of love when I make my genuflection.

-Pope Benedict continues, "Especially in the liturgy of the Eucharist, we are given a real foretaste of the eschatological fulfillment for which every human being and all creation are destined (cf. Rom 8:19)" (Pope Benedict XVI, *Sacramentum Caritatis*, February 22, 2007).
+Pope Benedict continues, "Especially in the liturgy of the Eucharist, we are given a real foretaste of the eschatological fulfillment for which every human being and all creation are destined (*cf*.
+Rom 8:19)" (Pope Benedict XVI, *Sacramentum Caritatis*, Point 30, February 22, 2007).

 We are hungry for the bread of life.
 Hungry for the bread of the angels.